Careers in Embedded Systems

 Embedded Systems is principally a discipline which concentrates on developing microcircuit devices that are fundamentally information processing systems.
 These are then embedded into myriads of devices, ranging from telecommunication equipment, fabrication units to computers.
 Cars built with high technology equipment also carry embedded devices in their architecture.
 It is however in the Information Technology segment that Embedded Systems have their most powerful application.

-Before the advent of Embedded Systems, technologies were mostly dull and were not particularly user friendly.
+Before the advent of ES, technologies were mostly dull and were not particularly user friendly.
 Consider the almost box sized computer first developed by IBM.
 Engineer, in their search for developing user-friendly devices, gradually came up with developing a small sized miniature circuit that would be embedded in any system.
 This device in turn would respond to user inputs and perform tasks when prompted.
 Technology now had become intelligent and dynamic.

 An Embedded Microprocessor makes the product smart and fast.
 It also makes it responsive to the users, which is what most people want.
 The value of Embedded Systems and its applications in a range of devices makes it an industry of fundamental importance.
 It is also a discipline where cutting edge research and development work is always underway to make the next breakthrough.